 Do I need to bring anything to meditate?
 What do I need to know before attending?

 We recommend wearing loose clothing to try different postures and find one that’s comfortable.
-If you have your own meditation cushion (or zafu), feel free to bring it no matter how irreverent it may be.
+If you have your own meditation cushion (or zafu), feel free to bring it.
 However, we bring sitting cushions for people to use.
 If you need to sit in a chair rather than a cushion, that’s not a problem.

 Also, we ask people to have an open mind about trying anything new, especially meditation (or zazen).